 Medicare Part D: The Basics

-The Initial Enrollment Period is your first opportunity to enroll in a Medicare Part D plan.
+Initial Enrollment Period (IEP) The initial enrollment period is your first opportunity to enroll in a Medicare Part D plan.
 This enrollment period runs for 7 months which includes:

 - 3 months before your 65th birthday